plan-systems/design-docs/PLAN-NodeSpace.md

 	l/...

 ```
+## Node Linking

+Each `uri` field allows a node to link to any other node.
+The linked node can reside in the same NodeSpace or an external NodeSpace specified by its channel URI.
+A node may contain any number of links, allowing most network graphs to be represented.
+The PLAN user interface offers node automated relationship visualization, offering users the ability to discern important information that may not otherwise be visible.

 ## Layers & Linking

-A NodeSpace contains a set of explicit node layers identified by a `LayerID`.
-The default ("primary") node layer has an `index` value of 0, meaning that any references (local or externally) to a given NodeID are resolved to the NodeSpace's primary node layer.
+A NodeSpace contains a set of node layers, each identified by a `LayerID`.
+The default ("primary") node layer has an `index` value of 0 and is the implied layer when a node links to another node and no layer is specified.
 By convention, the primary node layer defines each node's `name`, default target `uri`, and a coordinate position as applicable.
 Additional node layers typically represent other contexts or representations of nodes (or node subsets).

 ## Example NodeSpace

-Consider a creative maker-space for example.
-A NodeSpace channel could be used for each equipment/work area.
-The primary node layer could contain top-level information and contain a uri to a NodeSpace that presents a rich scene of information and links.
-An additional layer called "Sign-Out" could contain a link for each
+Consider a shared creative maker-space.
+A NodeSpace channel could be used for each equipment/work station.
+The primary node layer could contain top-level information and contain a uri to a NodeSpace that presents a rich scene of information and links:

 ```
 /l/11/name			=> "Shop 101 Equipment Stations"